-The Globe-Miami District is located at the eastern end of the Jemez Zone, a northeast structural trend that hosts copper deposits in the Casa Grande, Florence, Ray, and Superior/Resolution Districts.
-The Globe-Miami District hosts the Pinto Valley, Carlota, Miami-East and Miami-Inspiration copper mines as well as the mined out Copper Cities and Old Dominion copper deposits.
+The Globe-Miami District is located at the eastern end of a northeast structural trend that hosts the copper deposits in the Casa Grande, Florence, Ray, Superior/Resolution and Globe-Miami Districts.

 The Van Dyke property was first explored and developed in the early 1900s when a shaft was sunk to a depth of 1,692 feet.
 The underground mining operations are reported to have produced 11.8 million pounds of copper between 1929 and 1945 from copper oxide mineralization with a reported grade of 5.0% copper.